datahub-project/datahub/docker/datahub-upgrade/README.md

 ## Environment Variables

-To run the `datahub-upgrade` container, some environment variables must be provided in order to tell the upgrade CLI where your running DataHub containers reside.
+To run the `datahub-upgrade` container, some environment variables must be provided in order to tell the upgrade CLI where the running DataHub containers reside.

 Below details the required configurations.
-By default, these configs are provided for local deployments of DataHub within `docker/datahub-upgrade/env/docker.env`.
+By default, these configs are provided for local docker-compose deployments of DataHub within `docker/datahub-upgrade/env/docker.env`.
+They assume that there is a Docker network called datahub_network where the DataHub containers can be found.

-These are the variables used by default when the `datahub-upgrade.sh` script is executed.
+These are also the variables used when the provided `datahub-upgrade.sh` script is executed.
 To run the upgrade CLI for non-local deployments, follow these steps:

 1. Define new ".env" variable to hold your environment variables.